by Borgna Brunner

 Easter is not only a movable holiday but a multiple one: in most years Western Christian churches and Eastern Orthodox churches celebrate Easter on different dates.
-In 2013, for example, Easter was celebrated on March 31 by Western churches and May 5 by Orthodox churches.
-But in 2014, the two celebrations occur on the same date, April 20.
+In 2015, for example, Easter will be celebrated on April 5 by Western churches and April 12 by Orthodox churches.
+But in 2014, the two celebrations occurred on the same date, April 20.

 The theological inconsistency of two Easters has remained a thorny problem for the Christian Church.
 "It has long been recognized that to celebrate this fundamental aspect of the Christian faith on different dates," states the World Council of Churches, "gives a divided witness and compromises the churches' credibility and effectiveness in bringing the Gospel to the world."